Texas lawmakers are planning (once again) to introduce a bill banning texting and driving statewide, but will it become

 Facts and statistics related to texting and driving.

-- While Texas has failed to enact a statewide ban on texting and driving, over 100 Texas cities currently ban texting and driving within their city limits.
+- While Texas has so far failed to enact a statewide ban on texting and driving, over 100 Texas cities currently have local ordinances banning texting (or even holding a phone) while driving within their city limits.

 - Texas currently bans texting and driving for all drivers under the age of 18, all commercial vehicle drivers, and all drivers within school zones.